Baltic Birch Plywood B/BB Grade – FULL SHEET WITH 3 CUTS (1/2" and 3/4")

 Ever tried buying a sheet of baltic birch plywood from Lowes or Home Depot?
 It's not possible.
 It’s also tough buying on line, because the panel size exceeds the standard ground shipping dimensions for UPS and FedEx.
 We feel your pain and have come up with a solution.
-A standard baltic birch panel is 60x60 inches.
+A standard baltic birch panel is 60x60 inches - WE DO NOT SELL 60X60 SHEETS, THIS IS THREE CUTS ON THAT SHEET.
 If you choose just three dimensions (W, L1, and L2), we will make the three cuts and ship by regular ground shipping.

 This is our standard B/BB baltic birch -- same as for our pre-cut panels, but with the full sheet cut-to-size option.
+This product takes 4-5 business days to ship.
 If you just need a smaller piece (e.g., 24x36), you can order just a pre-cut panel from our regular Baltic Birch listing under “wood.”
-If you need specific sizes not listed on our site, it may be more economical to ask us for a quote so you don't pay for the full sheet: firstname.lastname@example.org.PLEASE READ ALL INSTRUCTIONS BELOW.
+If you need specific sizes not listed on our site, it may be more economical to ask us for a quote so you don't pay for the full sheet: email@example.com.PLEASE READ ALL INSTRUCTIONS BELOW.

 Here's an example of how specifying dimensions works: